Tutorial | Model monitoring in different contexts#

 Import the project to an IDE#

-We have provided a sample Java project in the monitoring-java folder of the academy-samples git repository that meets the above requirements.
+The academy-samples git repository includes a sample Java project in the monitoring-java folder that meets the above requirements.

-1. Import this project into your favorite IDE.
-(We used Intellij IDEA Community edition for this test).
+Import this project into your favorite IDE.
+(This tutorial used IntelliJ IDEA Community edition for this test).

 Add the exported jar file as a library to the project#